gkstlsgp3as/safest-and-shortest-path-with-tmap-api/README.md

 Path finding algorithm to derive safety route in Korea on Tmap.

 ## The Project
-The project consists of the components below:
+The project consists of the components below:Even today, when security is strengthened, violent crimes and women's target crimes are still increasing anxiety at night.
+Considering that these crimes occur frequently, we are working on a project to ensure a safe way home

 ### 1. data
 - parsed from OpenStreetMap https://www.openstreetmap.org/ as .osm file